alethes/meteor-pages/README.md

 ```
 2. Client-side
 ```
-#Provided the declaration assigned to @Pages, as above
+//Provided the declaration assigned to @Pages, as above:
 Pages.set
     perPage: 10
     sort: title: -1